tmvfb/gold-recovery-notebook/README.md

 The project is provided by the [Zyfra](https://www.zyfra.com/) company.
 The company develops solutions for the efficient operation of industrial enterprises.

+The final project with small omissions is presented in `notebook.ipynb` file.
+The project with more thorough explanations, justifications and frighteningly excessive figures is stored in `notebook_extended.ipynb`.

 **Task:**

 The provided datasets contain parameters of gold flotation process.
 The data is indexed by the date and time the information was received  (`date` feature in datasets).
-Data is collected every hour.
+Data is collected every hour and is already ordered chronologically.
 Parameters adjacent in time are often similar.

 Prepare a prototype machine learning model.
 The model should predict the recovery rate of gold from gold ore.